-Interesting stuff, Ken.
+That’s Interesting stuff, Ken.
 Now, for those of us out there like myself who get a majority of their martial arts demonstrated to them by the Power Rangers, what exactly is the art of Wing Chun?
-What makes it different from any form if fighting?
+What makes it different from any form of fighting?
 “Wing Chun is a Southern Chinese boxing art.
 It’s a lot of handwork with trapping and control.
 The kicking in Wing Chun is all low leveled kicking.
 It’s all knees and ankles, aimed low.
-And normally we would try to redirect punches, instead of stopping or blocking punches.
+Normally, we would try to redirect punches, instead of stopping or blocking punches.
 Theoretically, this would help a smaller person as one of the first Si Fu’s of Wing Chun, Ip Man, was not a big man at about 5’2 and maybe one hundred pounds.”

 I think I’m following along with you, Ken.
-But is Elko?
+However, is Elko?
 What’s the martial arts scene look like in our area?
 “It’s about the same as it is universally right now.
 I’ve been around martial arts long enough to notice some trends.
-In the 90’s, everybody was doing Taekwondo.
+In the ’90s, everybody was doing Taekwondo.
 Now, that’s shifted into the MMA stuff; it’s a lot of Brazilian jiu-jitsu and wrestling.
 Here in Elko, the market for martial arts is just going to be smaller compared to other places.
 I even taught for a few years out of my dad’s garage, after I moved up here from Las Vegas, and that was interesting.
-And really, it’s interesting with Wing Chun because as famous and popular as it is in places like Hong Kong, it hasn’t landed anywhere in the states, that I’ve noticed.
+It’s interesting with Wing Chun because as famous and popular as it is in places like Hong Kong, it hasn’t landed anywhere in the states, that I’ve noticed.
 In Elko, there isn’t anybody, besides me, and I’m teaching it.
 I guess I’ve got a corner on the market, but sometimes it’s kind of lonely.
 It’s lonely especially when I compare it to Hong Kong where you can walk down the streets and see Wing Chun signs like fast-food places.
-But I’ve always enjoyed having students because it gives me, even more, the reason to work and not get rusty.”
+I’ve always enjoyed having students because it gives me, even more, the reason to work and not get rusty.”

 Well maybe, after reading this feature, someone will be motivated to sign up, and the number of people practicing Wing Chun in our city won’t be so scarce!
-But maybe, right now, that specific person is still on the fence about getting started.
+However, maybe, right now, that specific person is still on the fence about getting started.
 How would you encourage him/her into taking that first step in the world of Kung Fu, Ken?
 “So, the hardest thing is getting over the fear of the unknown.
-Like starting on the first day of a new job or the first day of school.
+It’s like starting on the first day of a new job or the first day of school.
 It’s nerve-racking, but if you can get over that initial hesitation, I’ve never met a martial artist who wasn’t happy to have someone walk through the door.
 It seems intimidating from the outside, but from the inside, we’re glad to have you come in!
-And the way I handle people, it’s all about just coming in and checking it out.
-And I’m willing to talk about it first; it’s not the deep end of the pool.
+The way I handle people, it’s all about just coming in and checking it out, and I’m willing to talk about it first; it’s not the deep end of the pool.
 No, we all had day one.
 And not everybody has to learn from me.
 If something I do looks too awkward, ok cool; I can point you to somebody who does something different.
 It’s all about whatever is comfortable.
-And I’ve learned a lot from Kung Fun beside just fighting.
+I’ve learned a lot from Kung Fun beside just fighting.
 I grew in areas like ancestral rules, philosophy, and leadership.
 I think it has helped me a lot be better in different areas.
 It was probably a year or two after my first year of doing Kung Fu when I got my first management position; I just had a lot more confidence, and it helped me be a better leader.
 Whatever interest you have, it should benefit everything else you do.”

-And don’t forget!
 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
-Make sure you never miss out! https://anthonyaroundtown.com/stay-connected-2/
+Make sure you never miss a feature!

 See you around the Dojo sometime, Elko!